Would you be surprised to learn yoyo diets are a pillar of the weight loss industry?

 - Carbohydrates – Avoid refined sugars and processed foods as much as possible but carbohydrates are essential for brain function.
 The primary fuel source of the brain is glycogen

-- Fats – Focus on healthy fats such as nuts and avocado, avoid deep fried and processed foods as much as possible
+- Fats – Focus on healthy fats such as nuts and avocado, and avoid deep-fried and processed foods as much as possible

 As you can see, it’s about balance.
 Sustainable weight loss is about setting realistic and repeatable habits in place that work over the long term.
 If you need specific adjustments made due to a specific medical condition, speak to a dietician.